Dishcloth Madness: Claribel

 Color: Crème Brulee

 18 stitches by 26 rows in pattern stitch = 4” / 10 cm on US7 (4.5 mm) metal needles, unblocked.
-While gauge is not important, changes in gauge will result in size differences and the amount of yarn needed to complete the project.
+While gauge is not important, changes in gauge will cause size differences and the amount of yarn needed to complete the project.

 8.25” / 21 cm wide by 9.25” / 23.5 cm in length, but adjustable should a different size be required.

-1/1 LPC: Slip next stitch to cable needle and place at front of work, p1, then k1 from cable needle.
+Slip the next stitch to the cable needle and place it in the front of the work, p1, then k1 from the cable needle.

-1/1 RPC: Slip next stitch to cable needle and place at the back of work, k1, then p1 from cable needle.
+1/1 RPC: Slip the next stitch to the cable needle and place it at the back of the work, k1, then p1 from the cable needle.

-1/1/1 RPC: Slip next 2 stitches to cable needle and place at the back of work, k1, slip left-most stitch from cable needle to LH needle, move cable needle with remaining stitch to the front of work, p1 from LH needle, then k1 from cable needle.
+1/1/1 RPC: Slip next 2 stitches to cable needle and place at the back of work, k1; slip the left-most stitches from cable needle to left-hand needle, p1 from left-hand needle, then k1 from cable needle.

 RS: Right side.